corezoid/documentation/en/api/v1/spec.md

 *   request_proc - global status of whole package processing, if "ok" - package is alright otherwise there's a mistake.
 *   proc - operation processing status, if "ok" - successful execution otherwise there's a mistake (or there're special statuses of delayed operations).

-Reply when error executes through the whole package:
+Response in case of error for the whole package:
 ```json
 {
   "request_proc": "format_error",